 1625 N. Las Palmas Ave.
 Los Angeles, CA 90028 | map |

-Reopening: The wall down the center was removed, making it a single theatre with the entrance on Las Palmas Ave.
-It's used by the Theatre of Arts, a drama school, as a small playhouse and class space called the Arena Stage.
+As the Arena Stage: The wall down the center was removed, making it a single theatre with the entrance on Las Palmas Ave.
+It was used by the Theatre of Arts, a drama school, as a small playhouse and class space called the Arena Stage.

 The school re-eqippped the venue as a movie house and from 2010 to 2017 ran films in the evenings, calling it the Arena Cinema.
 The schedule focused on independent or neglected product.
 A blurb that once appeared on the Arena Cinema website: